• The Crypto Fire

 V. Gas Fees on DEXs

-DEX users must pay gas fees to execute transactions on the blockchain.
+When you trade on decentralized exchanges, you pay gas fees to miners/validators, not the venue.
 These fees vary based on network congestion.

 Example: